ElectricAxel/image-folder-to-grid/README.md

   [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0).

 # Conception
-The idea for this project came from a friend that is developing an Online RPG.
+The idea for this project came from a friend that is developing an Online RPG called [AetherStory](https://www.aetherstory.com/) .
 They mentioned it while talking with their chat during a stream, and I thought it'd be fun to make.

 # Purpose
 The idea was that you'd have a folder full of images, and you'd want to spread